AFI (1998) • AFI-054

 FAMOUS QUOTE

-Based on Erich Maria Remarque’s novel, this powerful antiwar film follows a group of young German students who eagerly enlist to fight in World War I. Their patriotic enthusiasm quickly fades as they confront the brutal realities of trench warfare.
-Directed by Lewis Milestone, the film was groundbreaking for its realistic battle sequences and emotional portrayal of soldiers’ experiences.
-The story emphasizes the devastating psychological toll of war on an entire generation.
-By focusing on the shared humanity of soldiers on all sides, All Quiet on the Western Front remains one of the most influential antiwar films ever produced.
+Based on Erich Maria Remarque’s novel, this powerful antiwar drama follows a group of young German students who enthusiastically enlist to fight in World War I, only to have their patriotic illusions shattered by the reality of trench warfare.
+As the conflict grinds on, the film charts not heroic triumph but exhaustion, fear, and the slow destruction of a generation’s innocence.
+Directed by Lewis Milestone, it was groundbreaking for its fluid battle staging, stark realism, and refusal to romanticize combat.
+By focusing on the physical and psychological devastation of ordinary soldiers, All Quiet on the Western Front became one of the earliest and most influential antiwar films in cinema history.

 Why it matters